pyranges/pyranges/docs/ranges_subset.rst

    # | chrY         | 22054002 | 22054027 | U0     | 0       | -        |
    # | chrY         | 22210637 | 22210662 | U0     | 0       | -        |
    # +--------------+----------+----------+--------+---------+----------+
-   # GRanges object with 10000 sequences from 24 chromosomes.
+   # PyRanges object with 10000 sequences from 24 chromosomes.

 Chromosome only